daniel-yili-ye/daniel-yili-ye.github.io/content/blog/ronify.md

 ## The Problem

 During COVID-19, the government of Ontario required every small business to track their customers.
-Each customer must provide their personal information (ie. name, phone number, etc.), so they could be alerted if an outbreak were to occur at the business.
+Each customer must provide their personal information (ie. name, phone number, email, etc.), so they could be alerted if an outbreak were to occur at the business.
 This was typically done using pen and paper.

 **Customer perspective:**
-- Annoying to be forced to provide personal information
 - Uncomfortable and unsafe due to shared physical resources (pen, paper)
 - More human interactions increased virus spreading risk